Study Abroad

 Best Scholarships and Grants for International Students in Italy

-Italy has many options of scholarships and grants to support international students.
+Italy offers diverse scholarships and grants to support international students.
 Italian Government Scholarships provide tuition fees coverage, health insurance, and a monthly allowance of €900 (~$990).
 EDISU Piemonte Scholarships are available for students studying in Piedmont, covering living expenses and tuition fees.

 Bocconi Merit and International Awards offer full tuition waivers and €12,000 (~$13,200) per year for living expenses.
 Politecnico di Milano Merit-Based Scholarships provide full or partial tuition fee waivers for outstanding students.
 Many Italian regions offer local scholarships that international students can apply for, often with less competition than national scholarships.